safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Illustration of the distribution process.
 </figcaption>

-Each contact runs through the following process for distributing Viral Tokens:
+Each contact runs through the following process for distributing Risk Tokens:

 1. They receive a `DistributionRecord` from an "upsteam" contact using a previously established `ContactKey` and corresponding `EncryptionKey`: